Mobile - Table of contents

 What happens when the user touches a screen of a touchscreen?
 Concentrates on the events.

-The two viewports
+The three viewports

 In order to understand the viewport issue it’s best to start with desktop browsers and learn how everything works there.